paragkapoorcs/pk1/automation/80_bq_manual/README.md

-# terraform-google-bigquery basic_bq
+# Google Bigquery Basic_bq_dataset Table
 The basic_bq example uses the root terraform-google-bigquery module to deploy a single dataset and a table with a basic schema.
-This example is a good reference to understand and test the module usage.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs